LeeSH825/vim_configs/README.md

 - *More Informations on https://github.com/tpope/vim-fugitive*

 ### 2-2. tpope/vim-sensible
-* basic options for VIM
+* Basic options for VIM
 - *More Informations on https://github.com/tpope/vim-sensible*

 ### 2-3. preservim/nerdtree
-* file tree explorer
+* File tree explorer
 - *More Informations on https://github.com/preservim/nerdtree*

 ### 2-4. vim-syntastic/syntastic
-* syntax checker
+* Syntax checker
 - *More Informations on https://github.com/vim-syntastic/syntastic*

 ### 2-5. preservim/nerdcommenter
-* helping to comment more easily
+* Helping to comment more easily
 - *More Informations on https://github.com/preservim/nerdcommenter*

 ### 2-6 zxqfl/tabnine-vim